Taking Steps Toward DFARS Compliance: Encryption of Data at Rest

 - Train your IT staff on the procedures for user management, system recovery in case of failure, and the possible issues related to the encryption process and how to manage them.

-- Verify users are restricted from disabling the encryption on their systems, or attempt to find ways to verify the full disk encryption has not been disabled.
+- Verify users are restricted from disabling the encryption on their systems or attempt to find ways to verify the full disk encryption has not been disabled.

 - Do not allow recovery keys to be stored with the client machines and confirm you have a system in place for key management.

-- Ensure staff have a general understanding of the solution being deployed to their systems and the need for why it is important.
+- Ensure staff has a general understanding of the solution being deployed to their systems and the need for why it is important.
 Staff support and acceptance can be beneficial especially if any issues are encountered during or after the deployment.